RevatureRobert/STORM_P1/README.md

             <version>6.0.0.Alpha6</version>
         </dependency>
      </dependencies>

-2. Flag entities you want to manage with the **@Entity** annotation.
-   - Managed Entities must be POJO objects
-   - Entity Constructors must use Object/Wrapper types
-   - You can set the desired schema in **@Entity(schema = "schemaName")**
-   - You can flag a primary integer id with the **@Id** annotation
-3. Create a .properties file with the following basic options to configure your connection provider
+2. Create a .properties file with the following basic options to configure your connection provider
    - **jdbcUrl**=*url*
    - **username**=*username*
    - **password**=*password*